hyperledger-archives/burrow/docs/specs/api.md

-# Eris DB web APIs (draft)
+# Burrow web APIs (draft)

-### for eris-db version 0.11.x
+### for burrow version 0.11.x

-Eris DB allows remote access to its functionality over http and websocket.
+Burrow allows remote access to its functionality over http and websocket.
 It currently supports [JSON-RPC 2.0](http://www.jsonrpc.org/specification), and REST-like http.
-There is also javascript bindings available in the [erisdb-js](https://github.com/monax/eris-db.js) library.
+There is also javascript bindings available in the [burrow-js](https://github.com/monax/burrow.js) library.

 ## TOC